arnavgautam/TreeHacks2015/Demos/Demo-EventBuddy/Demo.md

 	![eventbuddy-add-session](images/eventbuddy-add-session.png?raw=true)

-1. Leave the Event Buddy app running, and switch back to the Windows Azure Management Portal.
+1. Leave the Event Buddy app running, and switch back to the Microsoft Azure Management Portal.

 	> **Speaking Point:** Let's switch back to the portal.
 And I'm going to go to the data tab here.
 If I drill into that session table, you'll see we have this script tab at the top.
 So I'm going to drill into that, and it allows me to alter JavaScript that runs securely on the server whenever a data operation changes.
 So you can see I can set a script on insert, update, delete and read.